SkelliBoi/Humble-Warden/README.md

 ## Move Files from "Cutscenes 30fps" or "Cutscenes 60fps"

 You have the option of upgrading the cutscenes in the game to 1080p with either 30fps or 60fps.
-Obviously the 60fps cutscenes are of better quality but for some players the 60fps cutscenes play in slow-motion in which case you should use the 30fps versions.
+Obviously, the 60fps cutscenes are of better quality but for some players, the 60fps cutscenes play in slow-motion in which case you should use the 30fps versions.

 For the installation of the cutscenes just copy everything inside the folder and place it in your game installation folder (Steam/steamapps/common/Dragon Age Ultimate Edition/).
 If it asks to overwrite click YES.